merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/04_Zones.md

 In administrator panel: Zones -> Manage Zones

 Here you can create new customer zones by pressing the Add New Zone button or by editing existing ones by clicking the Edit link.
 The Default zone is created during the installation.
-This zone is applied in case there aren't any zones matching a visitor and it can’t be removed from the system.
+This zone is applied in case there aren't any zones matching a visitor, and it can’t be removed from the system.

 ![Zones Manager - Manage Zones](zone-zone-700x412.png)